yesodweb/yesodweb.com-content/page/quickstart.md

 Title: Yesod quick start guide

-The Yesod team strongly recommends using [the stack build tool](https://github.com/commercialhaskell/stack#readme) for developing with stack.
-There are other build tools available in the Haskell world which will likely work with Yesod, but stack provides the easiest experience.
-To get started:

-1. Follow the [installation instructions for stack](http://docs.haskellstack.org/en/stable/install_and_upgrade.html) to get stack.
+1. Follow the [haskell-lang get started guide](https://haskell-lang.org/get-started) to get the Stack build tool.
 2. Create a new scaffolded site: `stack new my-project yesod-sqlite && cd my-project`
     * NOTE: Use `stack templates` to see other available Yesod scaffoldings.
 3. Install the yesod command line tool: `stack build yesod-bin cabal-install --install-ghc`